crypticCaroline/ms1-plantfactory/README.md

 #### Colour

 I have used rich green as my main colour theme for the website.
-This has been paired with an offwhite colour to ensure good contrast.
+This has been paired with an off-white colour for contrast.
 This will help with Accessibility for visually impaired users.
 This goes with the theme of the website and the business.
 The business moto is making offices greener.

-These colour features several times througout the website which is why I have set a varible in the code.
+These colours feature several times throughout the website which is why I have set a variable in the code.

 I have used the following

      :root {